-Infrastructure is defined as the basic services or social capital of a nation, which bolsters economic and social activities and includes roads, airports, municipal housing and hospitals.
-Projects are usually asset backed, with an element of pre-determined cash flows to the investor and often enjoy the security of high quality counterparties such as the government.
+Infrastructure is defined as the basic services or social capital of a nation, which bolsters economic and social activities and includes schools, hospitals, renewable energy, railways, water and municipal housing.
+Projects are often asset backed, with a significant degree of long term pre-determined cash flows to the investor with the added security of high quality counterparties such as the government.
 As such, the asset class can help solve many of the investment challenges facing today’s investors.

-Infrastructure also offers investors consistent income with capital growth prospects through sustainable and regular dividends.
-Importantly infrastructure is typically a lower volatility asset class, and can be used to enhance risk-adjusted returns.
+Infrastructure can also offer investors consistent income with capital growth prospects through sustainable and regular dividends.
+Importantly, infrastructure is typically a lower volatility asset class and can be used to enhance risk-adjusted returns.

 Investing in infrastructure assets can also insulate against rises in inflation since they can have income streams directly linked to the rate of inflation, protecting income returns in real terms.

-In 2019, Chancellor of the Exchequer at the time, Sajid Javid committed to spending 3% of UK GDP on national infrastructure.
+The government says it will prioritise investment in renewable energy, and improving transport networks, hospitals and schools.
+These sectors are the cornerstone of the UK’s economic and social welfare, reflected in the UK Government’s 2020 Spring budget, pledging £640 billion of gross capital investment into roads, railways, communications, schools and hospitals by 2024-25.1.
+Furthermore in 2019, Chancellor of the Exchequer at the time, Sajid Javid committed to spending 3% of UK GDP on national infrastructure.
 The announcement continues the commitments made in the 2016-2021 National Infrastructure Strategy which pledged £300 billion to UK projects.
-The government says it will prioritise investment in renewable energy, and improving transport networks, hospitals and schools.
 This creates ample opportunities for investors seeking long term, stable projects.
 In fact, the UK is one of the most attractive countries for renewable energy and infrastructure investment, and in the past few years the listed infrastructure sector has achieved attractive returns; stable dividend growth; and consistent premium ratings.

 Investing in infrastructure has the potential to enhance portfolio returns as well as delivering wider social and environmental benefits.
 Many infrastructure projects aim to have a positive impact on the lives of local communities either through enhancing transport networks, rejuvenating schools and hospitals or creating new industries.
 Supporting renewable energy, rail networks, and healthcare and social projects offers the chance to improve long term returns and secure the economic and environmental future for local and national communities.